 Warm water provides the perfect opportunity for algae to multiply and flourish.
 Toxic Algae Blooms (also known as cyanobacteria or Blue-Green Algae) can spread and eventually take over a large section or an entire body of water.
-The water becomes poisonous and can be deadly; just last year, three dogs in North Carolina died just days after swimming in a pond contaminated by the toxic algae.
+The water becomes poisonous and can be deadly; in 2019, three dogs in North Carolina died just days after swimming in a pond contaminated by the toxic algae.

 How to tell if water is potentially toxic:

 If you look across a body of water and there appears to be pea-green slime, bright-colored “moss”, or a bright green circles across the surface, this is toxic algae.
 If it is windy, the algae blooms may have been temporarily pushed to the shoreline; however, this doesn’t mean that the water is safe to swim in or drink.